 Section 7 (3) of the APEDA Act provides for appointment of such officers and employees by the Authority as may be necessary for the efficient performance of its functions.

-The total sanctioned staff strength is 124 in different categories of A, B, C & D.
+The total sanctioned staff strength is 124 (including chairman) in different categories of A, B, C & D.

-At present, APEDA has a total of 30 female employees in Group A, B and C categories.
+At present, APEDA has a total of 25 female employees in Group A, B and C categories.
 The welfare of the female employees is also well looked after.
-APEDA has provided a separate ladies room within the office premises.

 1.5 APEDA'S PRESENCE

-APEDA has marked its presence in almost all agro potential states of India and has been providing services to agri-export community through its head office, five Regional offices and 13 Virtual offices.
+APEDA has marked its presence in almost all agro potential states of India and has been providing services to agri-export community through its head office, 12 Regional offices.

 - New Delhi